Trstená

 Trstená (Trsztena or Árvanádasd; Trzciana; German: Bingenstadt) is a town in Tvrdošín District, Žilina Region, Northern Slovakia.

-Location
+Geography

 Trstená is situated on the Orava River at the Orava (reservoir) in the Slovak part of the Orava valley, approximately 6 km south of the Polish border.
 Its elevation is 607 m.
 Trstená is surrounded by fields, hills, dense forests and the Tatra Mountains to the East.
 Nearby are thermal pools.
 The nearest international airport is Kraków in Poland.
 The city has rail and road transport.

 History

 In 1371, King Louis I of Hungary granted Duke Vladislaus II of Opole, Schwankomir (Vladislaus' notary and brother in law), Jan Hertel, a relative of Schwankomir from Einseidel in Silesia (and his sons, Jakub and Martin) and Vladislaus' brothers (Janko, Grimok, Junislav and Wismer) to establish a new town in the forest (from Zabiedov brook (Zadowa) to the Bukovina valley), near Tvrdošín.
 This new town was Trstená, a market town.
 The town's name comes from the word reed (Slovak: trstina).